rlipscombe/squirrel-tutorial/README.md

 This tutorial supports automatically running squirrel code and embedding the output in the markdown files.

-The "snippet markers" look like this:
+The "snippet markers" must be in column 1 of the markdown file, and look like this:

     [//]: # (sq path/to.nut)
     [//]: # (END)

+This is implemented in `Rakefile`.
+To update the snippets (in-place), run `rake`.